Make it Accessible

 Ensure your apps can be used by everyone

 Making sure that an app is accessible is just as important as making sure it works correctly.
 An app can be great, but it's not truly great if not everyone can use it.
 Apple's developer tools include something called the Accessibility Inspector, which is helpful when it comes to making sure your app is accessible.
 It lets you check different parts of the app to see if they work well with assistive technologies.
 You can look at things like labels, VoiceOver, and color contrast.
-This helps you make sure that everyone can use your app, not just some people.
+This helps you ensure everyone can use your app, not just some people.
 Using the Accessibility Inspector doesn't just help you meet standards, it also makes the user experience better for everyone.